 Once the bonds mature, investors receive either the adjusted (higher) principal or their original investment, whichever is greater.
 As a result, investors cannot receive less than the face value of the bond even in the rare case of deflation (falling prices).

 TIPS may seem very compelling at first glance, but there are three issues that investors need to keep in mind:

-1) The bond’s principal will decline in periods of deflation, or falling CPI.
+1) During the life of a TIPS bond, its principal will decline in periods of deflation, or falling CPI.